kylefarris/shredder/API.md

 <a name="ShredFile..endCallback"></a>

 ### ShredFile~endCallback : <code>function</code>
-This callback is displayed as part of the ShredFile class.
+This callback belongs to the `shred` method and will be called (if supplied) when the shred command has completed or if there is an error.

 **Kind**: inner typedef of [<code>ShredFile</code>](#ShredFile)